 Too Much Fertilizer

 Crape myrtles are adaptable plants that thrive in nutrient-poor soils.
-Crape myrtles also don’t need a lot of fertilizer despite being fast-growing plants.
-Giving your crape myrtle too much fertilizer can even scorch the leaves and turn them yellow.
+Despite being fast-growing plants, they don’t need much fertilizer.
+In fact, giving them too much fertilizer can scorch the leaves and turn them yellow.

 Fertilizers can contain strong chemicals and salts, so must be diluted before you apply them.
 Fertilize established crape myrtles once a year in the spring with slow-release fertilizer granules.